 Amy is the Chief Executive Officer of the Company and is responsible for the Bermuda operations for the Athora Group.
 Amy joined Athora at its inception in 2018, and has worked in Bermuda for 12 years.
 Prior to joining Athora, Amy was based in London as Head of Corporate Projects for L&G Retirement, and previously worked in Bermuda as the Corporate Actuary and CRO for Hannover Life Re Bermuda.
-Amy is a Fellow of the Institute and Faculty of Actuaries in the UK, and is the Chair of the Social Impact Committee for BILTIR (Bermuda International Long Term Insurers and Reinsurers) and has a Bachelor of Actuarial Science from The London School of Economics.
+Amy is a Fellow of the Institute and Faculty of Actuaries in the UK and has a Bachelor of Actuarial Science from The London School of Economics.